-Medical insurance is the main attraction on the private exchange, however other products will be available at specially negotiated pricing, such as dental, vision, disability, accident, telemedicine, identity theft protection, and medical expense plans that do not meet the criteria of minimum essential coverage.
+Health insurance is the main attraction on the private exchange, however other products will be available at specially negotiated pricing, such as dental, vision, term life, disability, accident, telemedicine, identity theft protection, telemedicine, supplemental health, travel, hotel discounts, and more.
 Insurance plans are provided by leading providers.

-Most health insurance plans available on the public exchange (known as Qualified Health Plans) will also be available, at the same rates, through the private exchange.
+Most health insurance plans available on the public exchange (known as ACA Qualified Health Plans) will also be available, at the same rates, through the private exchange.
 The private exchange has additional plans that will not be available through the public exchange.
 This is because some insurance providers have chosen to limit the number of plans they offer on the public exchange or have chosen not to participate in the public exchange altogether.
-Both the public and private exchange will have dental plans available.
-Plans available on the private exchange that will not be available on the public exchange include vision, term life, disability, AD&D, wellness, and medical expense health plans that do not meet the criteria of minimum essential coverage.
+Additionally, there are many more insurance plans available through the private exchange that are not sold on the public exchange including Non-ACA health plans, dental, vision, term life, disability, AD&D, telemedicine, supplemental medical expense health plans, and more.

-Beginning with new coverage effective dates of January 1, 2014, most health insurance plans can’t refuse to cover you or charge you a higher premium because of a pre-existing health condition.
+Beginning with new coverage effective dates of January 1, 2014, ACA qualified health insurance plans can’t refuse to cover you or charge you a higher premium because of a pre-existing health condition.
 This will be the case regardless of whether you purchase your plan on the public or private exchange.

-Visit the Health Insurance page on this site to begin your registration.
-Once completing registration, you’ll be able to begin shopping for plans.
-If you are currently insured for health insurance through the exchange, you should click on the “Log-in” link to first log-in to your existing account to begin shopping.
+Visit the Health Insurance page on this site to begin shopping.
+If you are currently insured for health insurance through the private exchange, you should click on the “Log-in” link to first log-in to your existing account to begin shopping.

 As part of the Affordable Care Act (ACA), beginning in October 2013, lower and middle-income people under age 65, who are not eligible for coverage through their employer, Medicaid, or Medicare, can apply for tax credit subsidies available through the public exchange.